theblockstalk/upgradeable-proxy/README.md

 #### 3.3.1 You can

+You can do the following changes on an upgraded contract and it will behave as if you have replaced the contract and kept the state.

 1. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_
 2. Add new functions to the upgraded contract.
    - See contract _UintAdvancedV2a_NewFunction_
    - **Note:** the new function can be added in out of order.
 See contract _UintAdvancedV2i_NewFunction_
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function.
+   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to call the new function with the new ABI.
 3. Add new events to the upgraded contract.
    - See contract _UintAdvancedV2c_NewEvent_
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event.
+   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to watch for the new event with the new ABI.
 4. Change the order of transactions in a function.
    - See contract _UintAdvancedV2d_ReverseFunctionOrder_
 5. Change visibility for upgraded functions.